Official state symbol South Dakota State Flag Adopted 1909 Standardized 1992

 State Flag of South Dakota

-What Is the South Dakota State Flag?
+How the South Dakota State Flag Is Designed

 Ida Anding McNeil designed the original flag in 1909.
 The first version was two-sided with a blazing sun on the front and the state seal on the back.
 The state simplified the design in 1963.
 The current version dates to 1992 when the state nickname changed.